Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the Gazprom ship did not stop at the site of the explosion but went further along the pipeline, where it discovered a small pile at the joint - the weakest point of the pipeline.

-Previous explosions have occurred in locations like this.
-Experts believe that it could be an antenna to receive signals to trigger explosive devices placed under the pipeline system.
+Previous explosions have occurred in similar locations.
+Experts believe that these may be antennas used to receive signals to trigger explosive devices placed under the pipeline system.

 On March 27, Russia failed to convince the United Nations Security Council to conduct an independent investigation into the September 2022 explosions on the Nord Stream gas pipeline, connecting Russia and Germany, carrying gas across the Baltic Sea.